syrusgreycloak/netbeans-Ollama/README.md

 3. Click on the `Downloaded` tab.
 4. Click on the `Add Plugins...` button and select the compiled plugin.
 5. Restart NetBeans

+## Customizations
+In OS environment variable if "LLM_OLLAMA_HOST" is present, then this will override the url "http://localhost:11434" that points to local Ollama endpoint.

+This is what is happening inside plugin code:

+static String OLLAMA_EP="http://localhost:11434";

+static{
+        //LLM Settings
+        String value_name = System.getenv("LLM_OLLAMA_HOST");//Get this from environment vaiable to add flexibility to refer to any other Ollama hosting. if(value_name!=null) OLLAMA_EP=value_name;
+    }